roommate6/roblox-dev-kit/README.md

 If you want to use any code from this repository, keep in mind that it is licensed under **Apache 2.0**.

+This project includes a modified version of the **RobloxStateMachine library** (created by **Prooheckcp**), which was originally licensed under the **MIT License**.
+The link to the GitHub repository of the RobloxStateMachine library can be found here: https://github.com/prooheckcp/RobloxStateMachine

 ## What You Must Know About This License

 ✅ **You can use the code for free** – in personal, academic, and commercial projects.